 - Ask for help.
 Don’t feel like you need to go through meth withdrawal alone.
 Ask a close friend or family member to look after you during this time.

-The truth is, even after a person has completely withdrawn from meth dependence, they will still be addicted to the drug.
-Addiction and dependence are two different disorders, and your loved one will need proper rehab treatment in order to learn ways to cope with addiction, avoid relapse, and recover safely and effectively.
+Even after a person has completely withdrawn from meth dependence, they will still be addicted to the drug.
+Addiction and dependence are two different disorders, and your loved one will need proper rehab treatment to learn ways to cope with addiction, avoid relapse, and recover safely and effectively.
 For this reason, the best thing to do to help someone who is coming down from meth is to get them into detox treatment, which is often the first part of rehab.
 Westwind Recovery® offers meth addiction treatment programs that promote long-term, sustainable recovery.

 Over time, you and your loved one can begin to heal from meth abuse, addiction, and dependence.
-The process of meth comedown isn’t easy, but it is necessary to a safe recovery.
-Also, it is much easier when professional treatment is involved.
-Call 1-855-815-9727 today to speak with a treatment advisor and begin your journey toward recovery.
+The process of meth comedown isn’t easy, but it is necessary for a safe recovery.
+Connect with Westwind Recovery® today at 855.340.8832 to learn more about how our Los Angeles treatment center can help you heal.